robertgshaw2-neuralmagic/nm-roboflow/README.md

 ### **Configure DeepSparse Server to Use the Roboflow Logger**

 With the `RoboflowLogger` created, let's update the Server configuration to log the pipeline inputs to Roboflow.

-Fill in your Roboflow dataset name (you can see it in the URL of the Roboflow project you created) and your [Roboflow API Key](https://docs.roboflow.com/rest-api#obtaining-your-api-key).
+In the `loggers` section, we declare the `RoboflowLogger`, passing a local `path` to the file we defined above as well as the arguments to the `__init__` function (`dataset_name` and `api_key`).
+You should update `server/server-config-roboflow-logging.yaml` with the your Roboflow dataset name (you can see it in the URL of the Roboflow project you created) and your [Roboflow API Key](https://docs.roboflow.com/rest-api#obtaining-your-api-key).

 ```yaml